Nootropics or cognitive enhancers are substances that potentially improve executive functions such as concentration, memory, and attention span.

 The study of nootropics’ long-term safety is ongoing.
 However, many natural nootropics contain supplement-level ingredients, including common herbs and vitamins, which are likely to have minimal long-term effects.
 Synthetic nootropics may have more potent long-term effects.

-Nootropics come in a wide range of forms, from an everyday cup of coffee to potent psychoactive drugs.
+Nootropics come in a wide range of forms, from an everyday cup of coffee to potent psychoactive compounds.
 As such, their legality varies from place to place.
 As a general rule, nootropic supplements using natural ingredients aren’t typically regulated as a drug.
 Still, you’ll need to investigate your local laws to know for sure.

 Stacking is a popular method of using nootropics that involves taking a mix of nootropics to “stack” their effects.
 Many nootropic supplements are effectively stacks, as they combine multiple nootropic ingredients to create synergy.
 Some common examples include pairing L-theanine with caffeine or taking multiple adaptogens together, like ashwagandha, Rhodiola, and lion’s mane.
 However, stacking is more commonly used in the context of personal, tailored nootropic combinations.